dhuan/yafo/README.md

 follow the same UI style.
 For example, if two text fields don't look the same in your app, you're better off using something else probably.

-### The built-in Field Collections are very simplistic and don't meet my requirements, what can I do?
+### The built-in Field Components are very simplistic and don't meet my requirements, what can I do?

-Read about Field Collections.
-You can either build your own Field Collection satisfying your design's requirements or install an existing one.
+Read about Field Components.
+You can either build your own Field Components satisfying your design's requirements or install an existing one.

 ### I've built my form with Yafo, but in the end I didn't end up with fewer lines of code than if I used another form library.
 Why is that?